eborrallo/app-services-ts/README.md

 ***
 ## Printer Service
-The main porpouse of this service is to print documents on PDF , editing the template you can print what ever you want .
-It is listening with a rabbitMq queue and also has one endpoint to test it.
+The Printer Service generates PDF documents based on provided templates.
+It listens to a RabbitMQ queue and includes a REST API endpoint for testing.

 We have the following endpoints using REST API:
 - [POST] /doc/create : This endpoint is to create a document with a template and some data